sl4729/PUI2018_tp1600/HW1_tp1600/README.md

 To begin, I created a local directory "PUI2018" using the mkdir command:
 ![Alt text](../HW1_tp1600/Screenshot_Mkdir.png)

-Next, I modified the bashrc file to include both the environmental variable and the alias:
+Next, I modified the bash_profile file to include both the environmental variable and the alias:
 ![Alt text](../HW1_tp1600/Screenshot_Bash.png)

 Lastly, I tested to ensure that my modifications worked as expected: